- Home

 - all of the colon and rectum (proctocolectomy) to prevent any chance of another cancer forming.

+In some locally advanced cancers, other organs that the bowel cancer is attached to may also be removed along with the bowel containing the cancer.
 The type of surgery your doctor recommends depends on several factors, including your age, where the tumours are in the bowel, genetic and other risk factors, and your preferences.

 Podcast: Coping with a Cancer Diagnosis